|

 agenda after the Conservatives' 1958 re-election recorded the largest-ever

+win by a Canadian political leader.
 Shepard suggests that Diefenbaker's notion to create a prime ministerial

 centre came after a visit to the Truman presidential library in